Sustainable transport

-Sustainable transport refers to ways of transportation that are sustainable in terms of their social and environmental impacts.
-Components for evaluating sustainability include the particular vehicles used for road, water or air transport; the source of energy; and the infrastructure used to accommodate the transport (roads, railways, airways, waterways, canals and terminals).
-Transport operations and logistics as well as transit-oriented development are also involved in evaluation.
+Sustainable transport is transportation sustainable in terms of their social and environmental impacts.
+Components for evaluating sustainability include the particular vehicles used; the source of energy; and the infrastructure used to accommodate the transport (streets and roads, railways, airways, waterways and canals).
 Transportation sustainability is largely being measured by transportation system effectiveness and efficiency as well as the environmental and climate impacts of the system.
-Transport systems have significant impacts on the environment, accounting for between 20% and 25% of world energy consumption and carbon dioxide emissions.
-The majority of the emissions, almost 97%, came from direct burning of fossil fuels.
-In 2019, about 95% of the fuel came from fossil sources.
-The main source of greenhouse gas emissions in the European Union is transportation.
-In 2019 it contributes to about 31% of global emissions and 24% of emissions in the EU.
-In addition, up to the COVID-19 pandemic, emissions have only increased in this one sector.
+Transport systems have significant impacts on the environment.
+In 2018, it contributed to around 20% of global CO2 emissions.
 Greenhouse gas emissions from transport are increasing at a faster rate than any other energy using sector.

+A 2023 study published in Journal of Transport Geography found that shared electric bicycle systems reduce urban transport-related carbon emissions by about 108–120 grams per kilometre, particularly in non-central urban areas and when powered by low-carbon electricity sources.

 Road transport is also a major contributor to local air pollution and smog.

 Sustainable transport systems make a positive contribution to the environmental, social and economic sustainability of the communities they serve.
 Transport systems exist to provide social and economic connections, and people quickly take up the opportunities offered by increased mobility, with poor households benefiting greatly from low carbon transport options.
 The advantages of increased mobility need to be weighed against the environmental, social and economic costs that transport systems pose.
 Short-term activity often promotes incremental improvement in fuel efficiency and vehicle emissions controls while long-term goals include migrating transportation from fossil-based energy to other alternatives such as renewable energy and use of other renewable resources.
 The entire life cycle of transport systems is subject to sustainability measurement and optimization.